web-platform-tests/wpt/docs/_writing-tests/testharness.md

     }, "FileReaderSync#readAsText.");
     done();

-This test could then be run from `FileAPI/FileReaderSync.worker.html`.
+This test could then be run from `FileAPI/FileReaderSync.worker-no-sw.html` and `FileAPI/FileReaderSync.worker-no-sw.sharedworker.html`.

-### Multi-global tests
+### Standalone HTML document and worker tests

-Tests for features that exist in multiple global scopes can be written in a way that they are automatically run in a window scope and a worker scope.

-In this case, the test is a JavaScript file with extension `.any.js`.
-The test can then use all the usual APIs, and can be run from the path to the JavaScript file with the `.js` replaced by `.worker.html` or `.html`.
+Tests for features that span HTML documents and workers can be written using a `*.window-worker.js` resource (with boilerplate at `*.window-worker.html`, `*.window-worker.worker.html`, `*.window-worker.sharedworker.html`, and `*.window-worker.serviceworker.https.html`).
+To exclude service workers, use a `*.window-worker-no-sw.js` resource (with boilerplate at `*.window-worker-no-sw.html`, `*.window-worker-no-sw.worker.html`, and `*.window-worker-no-sw.sharedworker.html`).

-For example, one could write a test for the `Blob` constructor by creating a `FileAPI/Blob-constructor.any.js` as follows:
+For example, one could write a test for the `Blob` constructor by creating a `FileAPI/Blob-constructor.window-worker.js` as follows:

     test(function () {
       var blob = new Blob();